steilgedacht/birkenbihl-word-to-word-decoder/README.md

 ![Bild2](https://user-images.githubusercontent.com/89748204/155029559-38a5cd45-34b8-42ae-b7c1-ed40b9fd45c9.png)

 If you want to find out which words are missing in your vocabulary list, then you can enter the "missing words mode".
-Here each word that is not found in the list is printed in the box below for you to translate and add to the box.
+Here each word that is not found in the list is printed in the box below for you to translate and add to the list.
+In the right box you then see the hole translated text.

 ![Bild3](https://user-images.githubusercontent.com/89748204/155029722-74288f92-10dc-4f22-b1c1-16b70be0bf5a.png)

+Happy learning!